ropensci/roweb3/content/blog/2022-05-17-requiring-2fa-for-the-ropensci-github-organization/index.md

 As a further GitHub security step for us and you, dear reader, let's mention
 - pruning repositories from former, now inactive, collaborators;
-- pruning OAuth apps installed from [personal accounts](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-applications-oauth) and from [organizations](https://docs.github.com/en/enterprise-cloud@latest/organizations/restricting-access-to-your-organizations-data/about-oauth-app-access-restrictions).
+- pruning OAuth apps installed from [personal accounts](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-applications-oauth) and from [organizations](https://docs.github.com/en/enterprise-cloud@latest/organizations/restricting-access-to-your-organizations-data/about-oauth-app-access-restrictions);
+- a recent GitHub post [5 simple things every developer can do to ship more secure code](https://github.blog/2022-04-22-5-simple-things-every-developer-can-do-to-ship-more-secure-code/).